What you'll learn

 • A lump sum is taxed as income if paid to a beneficiary or taxed at 45% if paid to your estate or a trust.

-• Your nominated beneficiary’s annuity is taxed as income
+• Your nominated beneficiary’s annuity is taxed as income.

-• Your nominated beneficiary’s flexi-access drawdown is taxed as income when withdrawn
+• Your nominated beneficiary’s flexi-access drawdown is taxed as income when withdrawn.

 It’s important to check with your pension provider what options are available to you.
+To find out more about your retirement options and the different tax implications that apply to each, visit our Your retirement options module.

-Tax treatment depends on individual circumstances and tax rules, both of which can change in the future.
+Be aware that tax treatment depends on individual circumstances and tax rules, both of which can change in the future.

-This is based on Scottish Widows understanding of the tax position in the 2024/25 tax year.
+This is based on Scottish Widows understanding of the tax position in the 2025/2026 tax year.

 Scottish Widows Be Money Well is committed to providing information in a way that is accessible and useful for our users.
 This information, however, is not in any way intended to amount to authority or advice on which reliance should be placed.
 You should seek professional advice as appropriate and required.
 Any sites, products or services named in this module are just examples of what's available.
 Scottish Widows does not endorse the services they provide.
-The information in this module was last updated on 6th April 2024.
+The information in this module was last updated on 6th April 2025.